renoust/talipot/doc/user/tutorial_beginner.rst

 Apply an Algorithm
 ==================

-As a visualization tool, Tulip offers several algorithms to adapt your graph layout.
+As a visualization tool, Talipot offers several algorithms to adapt your graph layout.
 You can use them very simply.

 * Following the steps mentioned above, let us generate a *Random General Graph* (*[File →] Import → Random General Graph* in the *Graph* category).
 We will specify here the *nodes* and *edges* parameters (*Random General Graph* specific fields displayed in the import wizard) by typing *50* in both of the fields.